bobalicious/amoss/README.md

     * Classes should be defined with the primary focus of making it easier for a consumer to use the framework, as opposed to making it easier for the developer to build the framework.
     * Particularly, where the context of the phrasing changes, a new object should be returned that provides an interface that is appropriate for that part of the phrasing.
     * For example:
-        * when and expects on TestMock both return a TestExpectation.
+        * when and expects on `Amoss_Instance` both return an `Amoss_Expectation`.
-            * The TestExpectation defines the phrasing (essentially the interface) for defining the expectation, being
+            * The `Amoss_Expectation` defines the phrasing (essentially the interface) for defining the expectation, being
                 * method
                 * withParameter / withAnyParameters / withParameterAtPostion
                 * returning / returns / willReturn / throws / throwing
-            * The following methods then define the end of that phrasing, and result in a TestMock being returned
+            * The following methods then define the end of that phrasing, and result in an `Amoss_Instance` being returned
                 * then
                 * also
-    * However, the consumer should never be concerned with this, and should not need to directly reference any class other than when initially constructing a TestMock
+    * However, the consumer should never be concerned with this, and should not need to directly reference any class other than when initially constructing a `Amoss_Instance`

 ## Roadmap

+Required for 1.0 release:
 - Ability to inject a Test Double with a Salesfore Stub Provider, allowing for code driven responses to method calls
+- Error handling of configurations

+Possible future development:
 - Test Recorder style implementation of expectations
+-